hotnAny/hotnAny.github.io/books/reviews/2023-richest-man-in-babylon.md

 Since I read this book after "Poor Dad, Rich Dad", I feel the gist is similar---to be rich or wealthy, you need to build assets, which is money that can make money for you. *A part of what I earned was mine to keep.*

+This book, however, was written way earlier (1926).
+The famous quote "Pay yourself first" was also coined by Clason and used in "Poor Dad, Rich Dad".

 Maybe this is just hindsight but, if people find this book highly inspiring, they must have been very financially illiterate ...

 Perhaps this book also goes a little further by suggesting what (not) to do to accumulate wealth, such as avoiding investment without credibility and avoiding taking shortcuts.